Groovin-Dev/FunPlugin/README.md

-# PaperMC_Plugin
+# FunPlugin

-Sample PaperMC (PaperSpigot) plugin written in Kotlin
+This is just a fun plugin :3